trip5/Matrix-Fonts/README.md

 Because these are bitmap fonts, the size of these fonts is pixel-fixed.
 They are not resizable.
 This is a good thing.

 Most characters will be 3 pixels wide, but certain characters like G and M and & are wider.
 Punctuation characters are generally 1 or 2 pixels wide.
-All characters have 1 empty column on the right side, except the space which is exactly 2 pixels, certain unicode hyphens, and perhaps some ognok-accented latin characters.
+All characters have 1 empty column on the right side, except the space which is exactly 2 pixels, certain unicode hyphens, and perhaps some Ognok-accented Latin characters.

 I will continue adding characters to fonts as I have time.
 If you wish your language to be a priority or if you need some certain characters added, open an issue and I'll see what I can do.